 The first thing is to drive through tech inspection.
 Tech will run from about 8:00 until 9:00 (while registration is open).
 You will be given a sheet to fill out basic information on including your car's class, number, color, make, and model.
 You also have the opportunity to give us your email address to stay in contact.
 We won't spam you too much.
 Please write legibly.

 Head to the trailer for registration and to sign the waivers.
 The Sports Car Club of America has a form to be signed for liability insurance purposes.Everyone must sign the waivers, including guests that have come to watch you have all this fun.
 You'll each get a wristband to let the event officials know you have signed the waivers.
 If you are not an annual member of the SCCA, you will need to fill out a weekend member form as well as the waiver.
 New for 2014 and beyond, anyone who will be riding in a vehicle on-site who is not an annual SCCA member must also fill out a weekend member form.
 The weekend membership is free for passengers though, so no worries!
 Just a little paperwork.

 Pay your entry fee and hand your tech sheet to the registrar.
-2014 fees are $20.00 for pre-registered SCCA members $25.00 for on site registered SCCA members / $35.00 non-members.
+2020 fees are $25.00 for SCCA members / $45.00 non-members.
 Special events may be slightly higher.